sordina/sordina.github.io/_drafts/Aesthetic-Isomorphism_and_Hiring_Juniors.markdown

 Building a first aesthetic is something like a 10-year task.
 It is just not possible to do quickly.
 The primary reason for this is that the main way that an aesthetic is developed is through negative-reinforcement.
-A dissonance with the core of the existing aesthetic that is already posessed.
+A dissonance with the core of the existing aesthetic that is already possessed.
 If there is no core, then through primitive means - such as reward or punishment.

-I won't stray too long on this point, as my conclusion is that it is just too hard to develop a ground-up aesthitc in a new-hire.
+I won't stray too long on this point, as my conclusion is that it is just too hard to develop a ground-up aesthetic in a new-hire.
 It will take too long, be too painful, and drain too many other people's time.
 It is a bridge too far.
 If you find that your candidate does not have a very strong aesthetic in ANY other area, then they better be able to do some job you have in mind